How a trailer parked by coincidence in front of a Seattle councilmember’s house set off a political spectacle

 What followed was a firestorm of frustration toward homelessness that sucked in Williams, her family and several media outlets, including The Seattle Times.
 Before it was over, Williams would be threatened with a knife, the trailer vandalized and she and her boyfriend would become public figures across the city, when all she wanted was a home.

-A calamity of coincidences
+A cascade of coincidences

 The couple parked the trailer Tuesday night with the help of Williams’ godfather, Robert Fredriksen — struggling with homelessness himself due to health issues — whose family they’re staying with They’d found it online for $1 and bought it, even though it was full of trash and clothing.
 They planned on cleaning it out and living cheap in a campground in the Seattle suburbs while Cox got a job.